 - Turn the SELECTOR Switch (1) to COOK.
-The blower and control compartment cooling fan operate and are controlled automatically by the action of the doors. - 2.
+The blower and control compartment cooling fan operate and are controlled automatically by the action of the doors.
+The display reads 00:00. - 2.
 Set BLOWER Switch (2) to the desired speed. - 3.
-Set the SOLID STATE THERMOSTAT (5) to the desired setting or temperature. - 4.
-Preheat until the OVEN READY LIGHT (4) goes out. - 5.
-Load product into the oven.
-Determine cook time and set the TIMER (6). - 6.
+Set the SOLID STATE THERMOSTAT (5) to the desired temperature. - 4.
+Preheat until the OVEN READY LIGHT (4) goes out. - Load product into the oven.
+Rotate the dial (7) to the desired time.
+The timer will begin to countdown after approximately 1 second. - 6.
 When the buzzer sounds, remove the product from the oven.
-Turn the TIMER knob (6) to OFF to silence the buzzer. - 7.
+Turn the TIMER dial (7) to silence the buzzer. - 7.
 Turn the SELECTOR Switch (1) to OVEN OFF.